marvinlewis/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+-- context is easier to setup and understand compared to redux.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+-- actions are like messengers or carriers of the event/data to the redux store.
+-- reducers are managers of state and state changes.
+-- store holds the reducer and is known as a single source of truth becaues it holds all the state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+-- Application state is holding all state in one location like in redux.
+Component state is holding state in an individual component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+-- redux-thunk allows for two functions to be combined into one.
+Where one function returns another.
+It is ran with middleware.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+-- Redux is my favorite state management.
+I love the concept of a central state holder.

 ## Project Set Up